TacBuild/tac-sdk/docs/sdks/assets.md

 static fromAddress(configuration: IConfiguration, address: TVMAddress | EVMAddress): Promise<FT>
 ```

 Creates a new FT instance by TVM or EVM address.
-Origin is detected automatically.
+Origin is detected automatically and decimals are retrieved based on token type:
+- **TON origin tokens**: Decimals retrieved from jetton metadata
+- **TAC origin tokens**:
+  - Native tokens: Uses 18 decimals
+  - ERC20 contracts: Decimals retrieved from ERC20 contract, with fallback to jetton metadata if unavailable

 **Properties:**
 - `addresses`: Object containing token and optional EVM addresses